Meisaka/trillek-client-ui/README.md

 Once you're built you can load the built files using `./build/loader.html` instead of `./loader.html`.
 The `./build/loader.html` version points to the minified JavaScript file and could feasibly contain extra optimisations in the future.

+All built files are stored within `./build/assets/`, once the build is complete it will compress the contents of that directory and drop a zip file into `./dist` named using the current project name and version.
+For example: `trillek-ui-1.0.0.zip`.

 [trillek]: http://trillek.org/
 [bundler]: http://bundler.io/
 [bower]: http://bower.io/